jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 either in personal data vaults~@bib:solid, shared federation instances~@bib:mastodon, or publicly~@bib:nakamoto2008bitcoin.
 // Could cite: https://www.cnbc.com/2022/11/04/web-inventor-tim-berners-lee-wants-us-to-ignore-web3.html or https://www.techtarget.com/whatis/feature/Tim-Berners-Lees-Solid-explained-What-you-need-to-know
 Blockchains are not considered a viable data management system because all records are public, and the computational cost is huge.
+#IRT("Many people would disagree with the statement above, so I'd nuance it a bit.
+You could say it's less suitable for private data since data is inherently shared across all/many nodes.")
 They were also never intended for data management, rather they serve the purpose of a distributed ledger.
 // They are seeing increasing adoption
 Recent privacy scandals and emerging legislation such as @gdpr and @ccpa